+I had a lot of nipple pain.
 I mentioned that I used nipple shields, but I only recommend using them as long as necessary.
 I have a theory (and I do think there is research out there to support this) that nipple shields affect milk production because they limit nipple stimulation.
 However, there are absolutely times when they are needed.
 Don’t be in pain every time you nurse.
 These are the shields I have, and they have allowed me to fully heal and keep nursing.
 (I keep one in my diaper bag and one at home.)
 Some day when I feel like my milk is fully established, I will fully wean from the shields.
 For now, I take them off periodically.

 9. Nursing-specific garments are a must.

 If you want to make breastfeeding more comfortable, this is something simple you can do.
 I had ONE nursing bra during my last attempt to breastfeed.
 This time I got four nursing tank tops and three nursing bras, and I live in them.
 It’s hard and uncomfortable (for me) to breastfeed in public without them.
 I’m able to be a lot more modest and not have my baby belly hang out because of them.
 It’s just so much easier and I feel like they encourage me to be brave.
 That’s worth it to me.
 This is my favorite nursing bra so far